rokudev/SceneGraphDeveloperExtensions/samples/6_Endcards/README.md

 ## Part 1: Setting Up Endcards

-The endcard is a part of the VideoView component.
+The endcard is a part of the MediaView component.
 We add this in function OpenVideoPlayer() right before we show it.
 We add it by adding a ContentHandler and passing in the current video details that are stored video.content.
 It is bad to pass in the reference directly however, so we make a deep copy using the Clone() function.
 You want to add it before setting video.control = "play".
 Create EndcardHandler.brs and EndcardHandler.xml.
 In the xml extend ContentHandler and create an interface which contains "currentItemContent" of type node.
 The xml should look like this

 ```
 <?xml version="1.0" encoding="UTF-8"?>